dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheCpu.md

 ## Synchronizing the CPU

-One of the key features of Moira is to provide information about the number of cycles that have passed between two bus accesses.
-This information is transmitted via the following delegation function:
+Moira provides cycle-accurate timing via the following function:

 - `void sync(int cycles)`

-  This function is called each time the CPU accesses memory.
+  The function is called each time the CPU accesses memory.
 The passed integer value indicates the number of cycles that have elapsed since the last call of this function.
 The default implementation simply adds up the passed cycle counts:

   ````c++
   virtual void sync(int cycles)